-Fund Manager's comment
+Portfolio Manager's comments

-Timberland investors benefited from the good risk-return ratio and inflation protection offered by timberland investments also in the challenging conditions of 2022.
-In the long term, however, the most sustainable sources of return for timberland investors are the growth and the increase in value of the growing stock.
+In 2023, the forest industry business cycle weakened markedly and companies' earnings plummeted.
+However, demand for wood remained moderate, and wood prices in Finland even strengthened on the previous year.
+Timberland investors benefited from the good risk-return ratio and inflation protection offered by forests.
+In the long term the most sustainable sources of return for timberland investors are the growth and the increase in value of the growing stock.
 Additional revenue will be generated in the future, for example from land leases with wind power companies.
 The fund has signed a number of agreements with such companies in recent years.

-During 2022, the fund's sustainability work continued with solid measures, both in forest management and in the development of the fund's reporting.
-During 2022, the fund was classified as a sustainable investment product (Article 9 of the SFDR) and its investments meet the criteria of the EU taxonomy on climate change mitigation and sustainable forestry.
-The fund will continue to report annually in accordance with the reporting obligations of the EU's Sustainable Finance Disclosure Regulation (SFDR).
-Among other things, the fund will report regularly on the development of the carbon balance and carbon sink of the fund's forests.
+The fund is classified as making sustainable investments (Article 9 of the SFDR) and its investments meet the criteria of the EU taxonomy on climate change mitigation and sustainable forestry.
+The fund reports annually in accordance with the reporting obligations of the EU's Sustainable Finance Disclosure Regulation (SFDR).
+In its responsible investment and sustainability reporting, the fund reports on, among other things, the development of the carbon balance and carbon sink of the fund's forests.
+For 2023, the results show a reduction in the carbon sink of the fund's forests.
+The carbon balance can vary from year to year depending on how logging is completed during each calendar year.
+The fund's long-term logging plan is based on sustainability factors, whereby above-average logging in some years mean below-average logging in others, and thus higher carbon sinks.